webdna/id.me/README.md

 Also specify which groups (in the plugin settings) you want to be able to verify.
 These cannot be ones that have not be selected in your ID.me app.

+Once these groups are selected, then go to discounts and you will see a "Verified Groups" tabs in which you can selected which group will have this discount applied.

 ## Usage